-PHA plans to add 835429 units at 19ten (10) developments to its public housing inventory in FY 2024 as summarized in Table 1.
+PHA plans to add 835 units at 19 developments to its public housing inventory in FY 2024 as summarized in Table 1.
 Note that some of the developments listed below were included in PHA's prior Annual Plans.
-Financial closings have occurred for the listed sites; however, construction is anticipated to be completed by the close of FY 2024.
 PHA competitively selected the developments to receive public housing operating subsidy through a Request for Proposals (RFP) under PHA's Unit Based Development and Leasing (UBV) program.
 All planned public housing developments will be undertaken by third party developer partners.
 The actual number of new public housing units may vary depending on several variables including changes to financing plans and construction schedules, receipt of Low Income Housing Tax Credits, HUD processing timetables and other factors.
 PHA will continue to comply with all applicable environmental requirements and coordinate environmental review activities with the HUD Field Office for these developments.
 PHA may issue a new Request for Proposals (RFP) during FY 2024 and may select additional developments for receipt of public housing Annual Contributions Contract(s) as a result of that or prior RFP(s), subject to approval of the PHA Board of Commissioners.
 As noted above, due to changes in development plans and schedules, planned developments shown in Table 1 may also appear in prior or subsequent Annual Plans.